coreshop/CoreShop/UPGRADE-3.0.x.md

 # Upgrade to 3.0

+## Type Hints
+CoreShop now completely implemented PHP Type Hints where applicable.
+This is one of the main reason a simple upgrade will not work.
+You have to check all your extension points for compliance to interface declarations.

 ## Cart and Quote are now Order
 The Cart and Quote Class are now the Order Class as well.
 Since these entities are similar, it makes sense to just use one.